YanhaoYang/yanhaoyang.github.com/source/_posts/2013-01-29-a-pitfall-of-updating-foreign-key-with-update-attribute.markdown

   foo.bar = Bar.find(1)
 ```

-you may want to update the foreign key directly with `update_attribute` sometimes:
+You may want to update the foreign key directly with `update_attribute` sometimes:

 ``` ruby
   foo.update_attribute :bar_id, 1